MR-Spagetty/GateSearchSystem/README.md

 # AunisGateSearch
-Open computers program for seeing what UNIVERSE gate addresses do and don't exist
+Open computers program for finding teh location of a gate's locaiton in teh world through trilateration

 To install the program on a computer use the command:
 ```